gitter-badger/simbion/readme.md

 ----------

-Simbion will help you choose weapons by calcutating raw damage / heal / threat per second for each weapon when using spells.
+Simbion will help you choose weapons by calcutating raw damage / heal / threat per second for each weapon considering auto-attack and spells.